elshamamokoena/elshamamokoena/README.md

   - Microsoft Azure
   - GitHub
   - Asp.Net Core
-  - Bootstrap/CSS (Working knowledge)
+  - Bootstrap/CSS
   - OAuth2 & OpenID Connect (working knowledge)
   - Technical writing

-I can work with other technologies, such as PHP, Java at a competent level, and highly malleable with new technologies.
+I have worked with other technologies, such as PHP, Python and Java at a competent level, and highly malleable with new technologies.